 - You click on one or more of the results.

 - Now here is where the problems start...
-Virtually all website owners automatically track what search-terms bring people to their websites; they do this for perfectly benign and legitimate search-engine-optimization-related reasons.
-Your credit card number was the search-term bringing you to the website and so is nicely displayed to the website owner along with all the other usual search-terms being recorded by the site.
-Now if you landed on an honest website, then your credit card number is simply ignored.
-But if you landed on a dishonest website which is looking for those kinds of numbers...
+The vast majority of website owners automatically track what search terms bring people to their websites; they do this for perfectly benign and legitimate search-engine-optimization-related reasons.
+Your card number was the search term bringing you to the website and so is nicely displayed to the website owner along with all the other more usual search terms being recorded by the site.
+Now if you landed on an honest website, then your account number is simply ignored.
+But if you landed on a dishonest website who is looking for these kind of numbers...

 |Online credit card account number searches are a bad idea...|